mediakular/gridcraft-web/src/docs/paging.md

 </Step>

 <Step number=5 title="Done!">
-That's it!
-You have successfully implemented customized pagination and footer in your GridCraft data table.
+Use your new component and that's it!
+You've successfully implemented customized pagination and footer in your GridCraft data table.
 </Step>